 - (a) Convene and facilitate all Doctor of Ministry Committee meetings.
 The director shall set the agenda for these meetings.
 In the case that a decision has to be made touching on one of the responsibilities of the committee listed in the above The Doctor of Ministry Committee section, the director may state the issue to the committee via email or other electronic means and receive a vote through email to make the decision. - (b) Remain in contact with the Academic Dean and/or Registrar concerning faculty deployment and other resources needed by the program. - (c) Remain in contact with the Admissions office and the Development office to provide current material for use in marketing the program to prospective students.
-The director will also meet with prospective students as available. - (d) Work with the Doctor of Ministry Program Coordinator in the Registrar's Office in organizing special events hosted by the program, in compiling and publishing the program handbook, and in students' progress in the program as they work toward completion of the degree. - (e) Decide on procedural matters for the maintenance of the program as needed, provided the decision is in accordance with the existing policies and procedures of the program and the seminary. - (f) Be knowledgeable about the ATS regulations concerning the Doctor of Ministry degree and ensure that the program abides by these regulations.
-This includes working with the Associate Dean for Institutional and Educational Assessment of the seminary to bring the program into line with initiatives based on maintaining accreditation. - (g) Report to the faculty as required about the state of the program.
+The director will also meet with prospective students as available. - (d) Work with the Doctor of Ministry Program Coordinator in the Registrar's Office in organizing special events hosted by the program, in compiling and publishing the program handbook, and in students' progress in the program as they work toward completion of the degree. - (e) Deciding on procedural matters for the maintenance of the program as needed, provided the decision is in accordance with the existing policies and procedures of the program and the seminary. - (f) Being knowledgeable about the ATS regulations concerning the Doctor of Ministry degree and making certain that the program abides by these.
+This includes working with the Outcomes Assessment Committee of the seminary to bring the program into line with initiatives launched based on maintaining accreditation. - (g) Reporting to the faculty as needed about the state of the program. - (h) Remaining in open communication with the students collectively and individually to assist them as needed in moving through the program successfully.

-- (h) Remain in open communication with the students collectively and individually to assist them as needed in moving through the program successfully. - (i) Engage in any meetings with students who have violated policies of the Program or in the Academic Handbook. - (j) Recruit, negotiate, and sign contracts with adjunct and overload faculty as needed. - (k) Maintain a course rotation for the tracks in conversation with the track coordinators. - (1) Maintain regular communication with recruitment, admissions and the DMin Committee to ensure that tracks are functioning effectively and to verify the effectiveness of the curricula in the respective tracks. - (m)Oversee the DMin budget in consultation with the Business Office. - (n) Recommend to the President's Office the tuition costs and financial aid for each academic year in consultation with the Office of Financial Aid, the Admissions Office, and the Business Office. - (o) Serve as the liaison with any external organizations connected to the curriculum of the DMin Program (e.g., Kellogg School of Management)
+- (i) Engaging in any meetings with students who have violated policies of the Program or in the Academic Handbook. - (j) Recruiting, negotiating with, and signing contracts with adjunct and overload faculty as needed. - (k) Maintaining a course rotation for the tracks in conversation with the track coordinators. - (1) Maintaining regular communication with track advisers to ensure that tracks are functioning effectively and to verify the effectiveness of the curricula in the respective tracks. - (m)Overseeing the DMin budget in consultation with the Business Office. - (n) Recommending to the President's Office the tuition costs and financial aid for each academic year in consultation with the Office of Financial Aid, the Admissions Office, and the Business Office. - (o) Serving as the liaison with any external organizations connected to the curriculum of the DMin Program (e.g., Kellogg School of Management)